VCP Submission Kit - Failure to adopt a new Pre-Approved Defined Benefit Plan by the April 30, 2012 Deadline

 Part I, Section I. Plan Information

 Item 1: Enter the name of the plan sponsor.
-This should match the name reported on Forms 8950 and 8951 that are part of this VCP submission.
+This should match the name reported on Form 8950 that is part of this VCP submission.

-Item 3: Enter the three-digit plan number chosen by the plan sponsor.
+Item 3: Enter the plan sponsor's chosen three-digit plan number.
 If the sponsor has only one retirement plan, this number will usually be 001.
-This should match the plan number reported on Forms 8950 and 8951.
+This should match the plan number reported on Forms 8950.

-Item 4: Enter the full name of the plan, as shown on the written plan documents and Forms 8950 and 8951.
+Item 4: Enter the full name of the plan, as shown on the written plan documents and Forms 8950.